TITLE: Kanaval Devil

 OTHER MATERIALS: dyed polyester fabric; cow teeth; cow horns; repurposed tire rubber; foam rubber; paint; adhesive; stitching

 In Haiti, the French-speaking descendants of African slaves celebrate Carnival (Kanaval) with parades and parties.
 Due to the extreme poverty of the great majority of Haitian people, masks and costumes are mostly handmade from recycled or easily available materials.
 There are stock characters that appear at most celebrations, such as Chaloska and the horned Lanse Kòds, but participants are free to invent their own costumes.
 A few expert artisans create more professional masks, but even these tend to be made of inexpensive materials, such as paper maché or wire mesh.
-This specific mask has a menacing slogan painted on its tongue: “Se wè ya wèm,” Haitian Creole for “Watch me watching you.”
+This specific mask has a menacing slogan painted on its tongue: “Se wè ya wèm,” which has been translated from Haitian Creole as “You’ll be haunted by seeing me everywhere.”

 For more on Haitian Carnival, see Leah Gordon et al., Kanaval: Vodou, Politics and Revolution on the Streets of Haiti (London: Soul Jazz Pub., 2010).